ITIL Dictionary of Terms

 service manager

 A generic term for any manager within the service provider.
-Most commonly used to refer to a business relationship manager, a process manager or a senior manager with responsibility for
+Most commonly used to refer to a business relationship manager, a process manager or a senior manager with responsibility for IT services overall.

 service operation

-ITIL Service Operation) A stage in the lifecycle of a service.
+(ITIL Service Operation) A stage in the lifecycle of a service.
 Service operation coordinates and carries out the activities and processes required to deliver and manage services at agreed levels to business users and customers.
 Service operation also manages the technology that is used to deliver and support services.
-Service operation includes the following processes: event management, incident management, request fulfilment, problem management, and
+Service operation includes the following processes: event management, incident management, request fulfilment, problem management, and access management.
+Service operation also includes the following functions: service desk, technical management, IT operations management, and application management.
+Although these processes and functions are associated with service operation, most processes and functions have activities that take place across multiple stages of the service lifecycle.
+See also operation.

 service pipeline

-IT services that are under consideration or development, but are not yet available to customers.
-The service pipeline provides a business view of possible future
+(ITIL Service Strategy) A database or structured document listing all IT services that are under consideration or development, but are not yet available to customers.
+The service pipeline provides a business view of possible future IT services and is part of the service portfolio that is not normally published to customers.

 service portfolio

-ITIL Service Strategy) The complete set of services that is managed by a service provider.
-The service portfolio is used to manage the entire lifecycle of all services, and includes three categories: service pipeline (proposed or in development),
+(ITIL Service Strategy) The complete set of services that is managed by a service provider.
+The service portfolio is used to manage the entire lifecycle of all services, and includes three categories: service pipeline (proposed or in development), service catalogue (live or available for deployment), and retired services.
+See also customer agreement portfolio; service portfolio management.

 service portfolio management (SPM)

-service portfolio.
+(ITIL Service Strategy) The process responsible for managing the service portfolio.
 Service portfolio management ensures that the service provider has the right mix of services to meet required business outcomes at an appropriate level of investment.
 Service portfolio management considers services in terms of the business value that they provide.

 service provider interface (SPI)

-user, customer, business process or supplier.
-Analysis of service provider interfaces helps to coordinate end-to-end management of
+(ITIL Service Strategy) An interface between the IT service provider and a user, customer, business process or supplier.
+Analysis of service provider interfaces helps to coordinate end-to-end management of IT services.

 service request

-ITIL Service Operation) A formal request from a user for something to be provided – for example, a request for information or advice; to reset a password; or to install a workstation for a new user.
-Service requests are managed by the request fulfilment process, usually in conjunction with the
+(ITIL Service Operation) A formal request from a user for something to be provided – for example, a request for information or advice; to reset a password; or to install a workstation for a new user.
+Service requests are managed by the request fulfilment process, usually in conjunction with the service desk.
+Service requests may be linked to a request for change as part of fulfilling the request.

-service desk.
+service sourcing

 service validation and testing